Office of Emergency Management

 Each municipality must have an assigned Emergency Management Coordinator and deputy.
 Ours are:

 - Mahwah Emergency Management Director – Raymond Roe

-- Mahwah Emergency Management Deputy Director – Captain Stuart Blank
+- Mahwah Emergency Management Deputy Coordinator – Captain Stuart Blank

-- Mahwah Emergency Management Deputy Director – Ed Garza
+- Mahwah Emergency Management Deputy Coordinator – Ed Garza

 Communications Division – Specific personnel are trained as communication specialists to maintain communications with all emergency service units throughout the township.
 This is done from our state-of-the-art command and emergency operation center (EOC) located on the lower floor of the police station.

 R.A.C.E.S.
 Division – R.A.C.E.S. is the Radio Amateur Civil Emergency Service, as authorized by Part 97.407 of the FCC Rules and Regulations.
 Its mission is to operate and maintain Amateur, Public Safety, and other communication systems, and to perform unique, accurate, and efficient communication services to assist government officials in the protection of life and property.